-What is AKIRUNO NO TAKUMI ?
+What is AKIRUNO NO TAKUMI?

-"AKIRUN NO TAKUMI(あきる野の匠)" is a certification system, established by Akiruno City in 2016 and 12 people are recognized for now.
+"AKIRUN NO TAKUMI(あきる野の匠)" is a certification system, established by Akiruno City in 2016 and 14 people are recognized for now.
 The purpose of this system is to archive expanding demand of the artisans' attractive products by spreading the products and their great techniques and arts widely,regardless of in or out of Akiruno City; besides, to pass the artisans' techniques on to new generation; thus, the system will help increasing number of tourists and nurturing love for our hometown.
-Requirements for the recognition are:

-- 1. A person who inherited unique or special methods techniques that have been passed down through the generations. - 2.
+Requirements for the recognition are: - 1.
+A person who inherited unique or special methods techniques that have been passed down through the generations. - 2.
 A person who inherited techniques for crafts or productions, utilizing Akiruno's nature, history or culture to good make. - 3.
 A person who has an exceptional good skill as an artisan.
 This booklet introduces "AKIRUNO NO TAKUMI" and Akiruno City compiles and updates the data every year.
-About logo design :
+The TAKUMI(artisans) who have been recognized until now.